MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

     - If they match, initialization succeeds
     - If the don't match, an error occurs.

-#### Turning off publisher validation is turned on by default, which is the recommended setting
+#### Turning off publisher validation

 Publisher validation is turned on by default, which is the recommended setting.
-You
+If it's turned off, the server instance won't do any additional validation to ensure extensions have the right to read secrets from the key vaults that they specify.
+This condition implies some risk of unauthorized access to key vaults that you should be aware of.
+So, don't turn off publisher validation unless you trust the extensions that can be potentially installed.

-In SaaS, this value will always be empty for PTEs and dev extensions, and it will only be non-empty for App Source apps if they have been onboarded.
+For information about how to turn publisher validation on or off, see [Configuring Business Central Server](configure-server-instance.md).

 ## See Also